Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Model, Problem, and Related Works

 \subsection{Problem Formulation}

-We now formulate the central problem of selecting {\em multiple} swapping trees for each given source-destination pair.
+We now formulate the central problem of selecting \textit{multiple} swapping trees for each given source-destination pair.
 Selection of multiple routes is a well-established strategy~\cite{sigcomm20, delft-lp, guha} to maximize entanglement rates.

-\para{Quantum Network Routing (\qnr) Problem.} Given a quantum network and a set of source-destination pairs $\{(s_i, d_i)\}$, the \qnr problem is to determine a set $\T_i$ of swapping trees for each pair $(s_i, d_i)$ such that the sum of the \eps rates of all the trees in $\bigcup_i \T_i$ is maximized under the following constraints: \begin{packedenumerate} \item {\em Node Constraints.} For each node, the aggregate resources used by $\bigcup_i \T_i$ is less than the available resources; we formulate this formally below. \item {\em Fidelity Constraints.} Each swapping tree in $\bigcup_i \T_i$ satisfies the following: (a) Number of leaves is less than a given threshold $\fidl$; this is to limit fidelity degradation due to gate operations. (b) Total memory storage time of any qubit is less than a given {\em decoherence threshold} $\fidd$. \end{packedenumerate} Informally, the swapping-trees may also satisfy some fairness constraint across the given source-destination pairs.
+\para{Quantum Network Routing (\qnr) Problem.} Given a quantum network and a set of source-destination pairs $\{(s_i, d_i)\}$, the \qnr problem is to determine a set $\T_i$ of swapping trees for each pair $(s_i, d_i)$ such that the sum of the \eps rates of all the trees in $\bigcup_i \T_i$ is maximized under the following constraints: \begin{enumerate} \item \textit{Node Constraints.} For each node, the aggregate resources used by $\bigcup_i \T_i$ is less than the available resources; we formulate this formally below. \item \textit{Fidelity Constraints.} Each swapping tree in $\bigcup_i \T_i$ satisfies the following: (a) Number of leaves is less than a given threshold $\fidl$; this is to limit fidelity degradation due to gate operations. (b) Total memory storage time of any qubit is less\footnote{\tqbl{We note that, in our context, the storage time as well as the memory coherence time are statistical quantities due to the underlying statistical mechanisms.
+However, for the purposes of {\em selecting} a swapping tree, we use a fixed decoherence threshold \fidd\ value equal to the mean of the distribution of the coherence time (recent work~\cite{boxi-2020} computes optimal cut-offs/thresholds, and their techniques can be used to pick \fidd).
+When simulating a selected tree for generation of EPs, we can implement coherence time as a statistical measure.}} than a given \textit{decoherence threshold} $\fidd$. \end{enumerate} Informally, the swapping-trees may also satisfy some fairness constraint across the given source-destination pairs.
 A special case of the above \qnr problem is to select a single tree for a source-destination pair; we address this in the next section.

 \softpara{Formulating Node Constraints.} Consider a swapping tree $\T \in \bigcup_i \T_i$ over a path $P$.
 For each link $e \in P$, let $R(e, \T)$ be the \eps rate being used by \T over the link $e$ in $P$.
 Let us define $R_e = \sum_\T R(e,\T)$, and let $E(i)$ be the set of edges incident on $i$.
 Then, the node capacity constraint is formulated as follows.